amckenna41/amckenna41/README.md

-### I'm a final year Master's student, studying Computer Science at Queen's University Belfast from Belfast, Ireland. 🎓🇮🇪🇬🇧
+### Master's Computer Science Graduate, from Belfast, Ireland. 🎓🇮🇪🇬🇧

-- 📚 My Master's Thesis this year is on the prediction of biological characteristics & functionalities of viral proteins via Digital Signal Processing and Machine Learning techniques.
+- 📚 My recent Master's Thesis was within the field of Bioinformaticcs, studing the effect mutations can have on the fitness/activity of different proteins/enzymes using Machine Learning and Digital Signal Processing techniques.(https://github.com/amckenna41/pySAR)
-- 🔭 I’m currently working on Protein Secondary Structure prediction using deep learning)](https://github.com/amckenna41/CDBLSTM_PSP)
+- 🔭 Currently working on a similar Bioinformatics project, predicting the secondary structure of proteins using their initial sequence, making use of deep learning and neural networks.(https://github.com/amckenna41/CDBLSTM_PSP)
-- 🌱 I’m currently learning [Unreal Engine 4](https://www.udemy.com/course/unrealcourse/) and some light [Android Development](https://www.udemy.com/course/the-complete-android-oreo-developer-course/) via Udemy.
+- 🌱 I’m currently learning [Unreal Engine 4](https://www.udemy.com/course/unrealcourse/), some light [Android Development](https://www.udemy.com/course/the-complete-android-oreo-developer-course/) and a little bit of [ReactJS](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) via Udemy.
 - 👯 I’m looking to collaborate on any data science, machine learning or bioinformatics related projects.

 ### Recent Github activity